 With neither Viking nor TripMate willing to entertain Watson’s reimbursement request, he then sent his plea for help to the Elliott Advocacy team.

-We never recommend that you fly on the day of your cruise
+Elliott Advocacy warns: Do not fly on the day of your cruise

 When Watson’s request for help landed on my desk, I hoped we could help.
 His story was terrible.
 He and his wife had planned this cruise for the past year with the help of a cruise consultant.
 I could see that many things went wrong.